 Climbing Kilimanjaro costs

-- Buying the right equipment, like walking poles, hiking boots, daypack, proper clothing, sleeping bag, headlamp etc.
+- Buying the right equipment: think walking poles, hiking boots, waterproof daypack, breathable clothing etc.

 - Travel insurance for climbing Kilimanjaro.
-Trip cancellation insurance is advisable.
 You can also choose an additional flying doctors insurance.

-- Tipping guides and porters: the porters and guides work very hard for little money.
-Tipping on Kilimanjaro is standard on Kilimanjaro and helps them a lot and also their families they support.
-Of course it is up to you to decide how much you tip at the end of your trip.
-If you like advise on how much to give, just contact us.
+- Tipping guides and porters: the porters and guides work very hard – often for little money.
+Tipping on Kilimanjaro is standard and helps support the local community.

 Climbing Kilimanjaro reviews

 “My wife and I climb the Kilimanjaro on the Machame Route.
 We prepared ourselves properly with physical training.
 During the climb we only had to carry a light backpack with water and snacks, the porters carried our heavy backpacks.
 They were so friendly.
 We expected very simple meals, but we had delicious dinners.
 After a tough day walking, the meals taste so good.
-To conquer the roof of Africa is amazing and truly breathtaking!”
+To conquer the roof of Africa is amazing and truly breathtaking!” – Gijs & Cinamon